MartyWYCheng/minimal/index.md

 **Florida Atlantic University, I-SENSE, Dr. Erik Engeberg**
 Boca Raton, FL

-- Operated independently to create a novel prosthetic socket strong enough to handle up to 99lbs while maintaining natural arm flexibility at 70% of the cost of similar 3D printed prosthetics in only two months.
+- Operated independently to create a novel prosthetic socket strong enough to handle up to 99lbs while maintaining natural arm flexibility at 70% of the cost of similar 3D printed prosthetics in only <ins>**two months**</ins>.
 - Awarded with “Best Presentation” of I-SENSE Summer Internship.